 Tenure Clock Extension

 The Faculty Handbook allows two extensions of the tenure clock, at the discretion of the Provost (3.4.1.1).
-In September 2020, the Provost invited applications for this extension.
-Faculty who applied at that time are still entitled to the two customary extensions allowed by the Faculty Handbook.
-Other probationary faculty are welcome to utilize the existing allowance of two extensions (Tenure Clock Extension Form).
+In March 2020 and again in November 2020, the Provost invited applications for this extension.
+Faculty who applied through December 2020 are still entitled to the two customary extensions allowed by the Faculty Handbook.
+Probationary faculty who did not request the COVID extension between March and December of 2020 are welcome to utilize the existing allowance of two extensions (Tenure Clock Extension Form).

 Pandemic Riders to Disciplinary Scholarship Standards